California Governor Jerry Brown Signs Bill for Carbon-Free Power by 2045

 Proponents of the bill say solar and wind energy already compete in price with fossil fuels and that costs are expected to decline further.
 But they also note that the measure allows for a mix of clean-energy resources, including large hydroelectric dams.

 Opponents -- including the state’s investor-owned utilities run by PG&E Corp., Edison International and Sempra Energy -- raised concerns that the requirement would increase electricity costs.
-California would need to install more than 200 times as much energy-storage capacity than it has now to make up for the loss of gas plants, according to the Clean Air Task Force, a Boston-based energy-policy nonprofit.
+The Clean Air Task Force, a Boston-based energy-policy nonprofit, found that California could comply with the law without adding energy storage systems to the grid or significantly driving up electricity prices.

 ©2018 Bloomberg L.P.